While Israel lived in that land, Reuben went and lay with Bilhah, his father’s concubine. And Israel heard of it. Genesis 35:22

 Bilhah is a woman without rights.
-She was Rachel’s maid all the way back to before Rachel was married.
+She was Rachel’s maid all the way back before Rachel was married.
 She learned to obey orders very young.
-She never knew freedom.
-In fact, much of her life was characterized by being used by others.
+She never knew freedom and her life was characterized by being used by others.

 What can be said for the Bilhah’s of this world?
 Perhaps you are one.
 From a young age, you were taken against your will, used for someone else’s pleasure.
 Your life was a set up and choices were made for you.
 How do you come to believe in a God that appears to bless some and curse others?
 Those with heartbreaking stories have posed the question to me on many occasions.
 Can He be trusted to rule fairly?